mike-north/ember-octane-workshop/notes/05-first-routes.md

 ![routes](./img/05-first-routes/routes.gif)

-## The `/teams` route
+## ⌨️ Task: The `/teams` route

+In this task, we'll create a new top-level template that's displayed on the screen for URLs that begin with `/teams`.

-[app/templates/application.hbs](../app/templates/application.hbs) file is going to show up on the screen regardless of URL, so we'll want to change that first
+To start, recall that the [app/templates/application.hbs](../app/templates/application.hbs) template is going to show up on the screen regardless of URL, so we'll want to change that first so that it's only rendered for appropriate URLs.

 Run the following command to generate a `teams` route